jenna-jordan/jenna-jordan.github.io/_posts/2024-04-08-cob-reflection.md

 ---
 {% include figure.html path="assets/img/header_bostoncityhall.jpg" class="img-fluid rounded z-depth-1" %}

 March 1st, 2024, was my last day working as a data engineer on the City of Boston Analytics Team.
-For the past month, I've been taking some time to reflect on these past 2+ years, and appreciate just how much I have learned and accomplished during my tenure at City Hall.
+For the past month or so, I've been taking some time to reflect, and appreciate just how much I have learned and accomplished during my 2-year tenure at City Hall.
 This blog post is an attempt to document my growth - and also provide an outlet for the thoughts that have been bouncing around in my brain.
 So while I do want to let any curious readers know what my journey was like kicking off my career as a mission-driven data engineer, I also reserve the right to meander a bit.

-I may have done shorter-term independent contracting gigs between earning my degree and working for the City, but I consider my role as a data engineer on the City of Boston Analytics Team as my first "real" data job - first time working with a data warehouse, first time working collaboratively with other data engineers (and first time creating & reviewing Pull Requests), first time creating production ETL pipelines with an orchestration platform (and maintaining workflows & pipelines other people created)... all of the firsts that come with working as a part of larger data team rather than completing an entire data project by myself.
+While I did a couple shorter-term independent contracting gigs between earning my degree and working for the City, I consider my role as a data engineer on the City of Boston Analytics Team as my first "real" data job - first time working with a data warehouse, first time working collaboratively with other data engineers (and first time creating & reviewing Pull Requests), first time creating production ETL pipelines with an orchestration platform (and maintaining workflows & pipelines other people created)... all of the firsts that come with working as a part of larger data team rather than completing an entire data project by myself.
 And besides giving me the opportunity to kickstart my career as a data engineer, working for the City also solidified my passion for civic tech.
-Knowing that my daily work is directly tied to a mission of improving people's lives is a significant motivator for me - and that will continue to shape my career.
+Knowing that my daily work is directly tied to a mission of improving people's lives is a significant motivator for me - and that will continue to shape the choices I make in my career.

 Looking back, I can divide my tenure into 2 halves: